alekseyborisyukvalidas/score/docs/score_tools/itf.rst

        |
        | ITF was not able to save results in file(s).
      - yes
-     - (implicit) Check test run status
+     - (implicit) Check ITF test run status
      - yes
      - no
      - high